-(1) Immersion in CO_2 -saturated water or eugenol, isoeugenol, or clove oil.
+(1) Immersion in CO2-saturated water (as long as observers are advised and can accept that some fish exposed to this method may exhibit hyperactivity and appear to be in distress) or immersion in a eugenol, isoeugenol, or clove oil solution.

-(2) Manually applied blunt force trauma to the

-head followed by pithing.

-(3) Decapitation followed by pithing.
-Decapitation alone is not considered a humane form of euthanasia, especially for species that may be particularly tolerant of low O_2 concentrations.
-Pithing helps ensure rapid death for those species.

-(4) Cervical transection followed by pithing.
-The rationale for this approach is similar to that for decapitation and pithing, except that the head is still physically attached by musculature to the body.

-(5) Captive bolt.
-This method is usually applied to large finfish species.

-(6) Rapid chilling (hypothermic shock) in water of 2° to 4°C for small-bodied (3.8-cm-long or smaller) tropical and subtropical stenothermic species (as previously described for zebrafish).
-Because of surface-tovolume considerations, use of this method is not appropriate in medium to large-bodied finfish until pertinent data for those species becomes available.
+- (2) Manually applied blunt force trauma to the head followed by pithing or exsanguination. - (3) Decapitation followed by pithing.
+Decapitation alone is not considered a humane form of euthanasia, especially for species that may be particularly tolerant of low O2 concentrations.
+Pithing helps ensure rapid death for those species. - (4) Cervical transection followed by pithing or exsanguination.
+The rationale for this approach is similar to that for decapitation and pithing, except that the head is still physically attached by musculature to the body. - (5) Captive bolt.
+This method is usually applied to large fish species. - (6) Rapid chilling (hypothermic shock) in water of 2° to 4°C for small-bodied (3.8-cm-long or smaller) tropical and subtropical stenothermic species (as previously described for zebrafish).
+Because of surface-to-volume considerations, use of this method is not appropriate in medium- to large-bodied fish until pertinent data for those species become available.

-Early stages in the lives of finfish, including embryos and larvae, may require higher concentrations of immersion anesthetics or a longer duration of exposure.560 As an example, immersion in a buffered MS 222 solution having a concentration > 1 g/L is not a reliable method for killing some finfish in early life stages.^{461,462,560} For some species and in some situations, adjunctive methods to guarantee death may need to be applied for these animals after anesthesia with buffered MS 222.
-Rapid chilling followed by immersion in a dilute sodium hypochlorite or calcium hypochlorite solution is acceptable for zebrafish embryos and larvae as a 2-step method and is also acceptable with conditions as a 2-step method for destruction of other (nonzebrafish) species' embryos and larvae.^{327,462}
+Early stages in the lives of fish, including embryos and larvae, may require higher concentrations of immersion anesthetics or a longer duration of exposure.303 As an example, immersion in a buffered MS 222 solution having a concentration > 1 g/L is not a reliable method for killing some fish in early life stages.
+108,111,303 For some species and in some situations, adjunctive methods to guarantee death may need to be applied for these animals after anesthesia with buffered MS 222.
+Rapid chilling followed by immersion in a dilute sodium hypochlorite or calcium hypochlorite solution is acceptable for zebrafish embryos and larvae as a 2-step method and is also acceptable with conditions as a 2-step method for destruction of other (nonzebrafish) species' embryos and larvae.
+111,115